Schuemi/PocketStarEmu/README.md

 This is a PocketStar : https://www.zepsch.com/pocketstar/

-This emulator should help to develop more great games for the Pocketstar.
+This emulator should help to develope more great games for the Pocketstar.

 - Please note that this is an alpha version